![]() |

 The story below was pulled together after meditating on preparation for Childermas and Matthew 2:12-23 in consideration of what poets, artists, theologians, and historians help us bring to life when we consider what the holy family endured and would have had to endure today.

-Jesús was born to a teenage girl, María, before she was married to anyone, though she was engaged to a blue-collar stonemason, carpenter, and construction worker, José, at the time.
+Jesús was born to a teenage girl, María, before she was married to anyone, though she was engaged to a blue-collar carpenter and construction worker, José, at the time.

-Before María and José were married and while she was still pregnant, they were forced to travel to a town south of the capital city due to an unjust tax implemented by the rulers of the state.
+While María and José were still unwed and her pregnancy continued, they were forced as a couple to travel south due to an unjust tax implemented by the rulers of the state.

-When they arrived in the town José's family was originally from, they were not visited by family members when Jesús was born.
-To make their reputation even worse, they were visited by local animal caretakers and bottom feeders (seen as untrustworthy and dirty) and then foreign mystics and psychics (seen as untrustworthy and evil).
+To make their reputation even worse, when they arrived in the town José's family was originally from, they were visited by local animal caretakers and bottom feeders (seen as untrustworthy and dirty) and then foreign mystic rulers and astrologers (seen as untrustworthy and evil).

-Jesús then spent the first few years of his life on the run with María and José as political refugees who were unwanted by the people in power in the capital city.
-In fact, this holy family embodied civil disobedience by not allowing Jesús to be a part of the capital’s mandated infanticide.
+Jesús then spent the first few years of his life on the run with María and José.
+This holy family embodied civil disobedience by not allowing Jesús to be a part of the rule of law’s mandated infanticide.

-And because of Jesús – or as he was also called Emanuel, God with us – new life continues to be born in individuals and families today in a global Kingdom that surpasses country lines and walls, and stretches across time, bringing together rich and poor, native and foreigner, minority and majority, oppressed and oppressor.
+And because of Jesús – or as He was also called Emanuel, God with us – new life continues to be born in individuals and families today in a global Kingdom that surpasses country lines and walls, and stretches across time, bringing together poor and rich, native and foreigner.

-Jesús was born right in the middle of the mess of human bigotry, power, injustice, fear, violence, and hate, and that's exactly where He longs to meet us and bring new life today as He saves and brings people together from every tribe, tongue, and nation.
+Jesús was born right in the middle of the mess of human bigotry, power, injustice, fear, and violence, and that's exactly where He continues to seek to meet us now to bring new life today through His salvation that forgives and unites people together from every tribe, tongue, and nation.

 What would "bringing back Christmas" really mean for us if this is what Jesus' coming would look and sound like to our eyes and ears?